-A comprehensive description of the survey methods and instrumentation used in this survey is given in Procedures Manual for the ORNL Radiological Survey Activities (RASA) Program, ORNL/TM-8600 (April 1987), and Measurement Applications and Development Group Guidelines, ORNL-6782 (January 1995).
+A comprehensive description of the survey methods and instrumentation used in this survey is given in Procedures Manual for the ORNL Radiological Survey Activities (RASA) Program, ORNL/TM-8600 (April 1987), and Measurement Applications and Development Group Guidelines, ORNL-6782 (January 1995).^{3,4}

-The radiological verification survey of this property included: (1) a complete surface gamma scan of the grounds and (2) the collection of surface soil samples for analysis.
+The radiological verification survey of this property included: (1) a complete surface gamma scan of the grounds and (2) the collection of surface and subsurface soil samples for analysis.

 Gamma radiation levels were determined using a portable sodium iodide (NaI) gamma scintillation detector connected to a Victoreen ratemeter.
-Measurements were recorded in counts per minute (cpm) and converted to microroentgen per hour ( $\mu$ R/h).
+Measurements were recorded in counts per minute (cpm) and converted to microroentgens per hour (μ R/h).

-Confirmatory surface (0-15 cm, or 0 to 6 in) soil samples were collected at various locations over the property.
-Samples taken where elevated gamma levels were found are referred to as biased samples and labeled VB1 through VB5.
-One systematic sample (VS1) was taken.
-Systematic samples are taken irrespective of gamma exposure rates.
+Confirmatory surface (0-15 cm, or 0 to 6 in) and subsurface (15-30 cm, or 6 to 12 in) soil samples were collected from under the basement floor and at various locations over the property.
+Samples taken where elevated gamma levels were found are referred to as biased samples and are labeled VB1 through VB6.
+Systematic samples (VS1 to VS9)

+were taken from locations irrespective of gamma levels.
+Two samples (VS1 and VS2) were taken from under the concrete floor in the basement, and two (VB6 and VS9) were taken from under the concrete sidewalk along the east side of the house.
 Locations of the samples are shown in Fig. 2, and results of the radionuclide analysis are shown in Table 3.

-Tables 1 and 2 summarizing current guidelines for sites included within FUSRAP and typical background radiation levels for the New Jersey area, provide comparison with the survey results presented in this section.
+Tables 1 and 2, summarizing current guidelines for sites included within FUSRAP and typical background radiation levels for the New Jersey area, provide comparison with the survey results presented in this section.
 Gamma measurements presented in this report are gross readings; background radiation levels have not been subtracted.
 Similarly, background concentrations have not been subtracted from radionuclide concentrations in soil.